gusfhr777/modudoc/readme.md

 # Modudoc Project

-modudoc project(모두문서 프로젝트) is a real-time collaborative document editor program. this project was part of the term project of object-oriented Programming course at the Korea Aerospace University(KAU).

-modudoc is implemented through multi-threading, object-oriented programming, javaFX, server-client model.
+The Modudoc Project (모두문서 프로젝트) is a real-time collaborative document editor.
+This project was part of a term project for the Object-Oriented Programming course at Korea Aerospace University (KAU).
+Modudoc is implemented using multi-threading, object-oriented programming, JavaFX, and a client-server model.

 ---